htondro/simple-booking-system/README.md

    2. Create a `sql_password.txt` file in the secrets folder and put your considered SQL password as plain text in that file.
 5. run `docker compose build` in the command line to build containers.
 6. run `docker compose up -d` in the command line to run containers.
-7. run `docker compose exec db psql -U realtyna_user` to get into the db shell.
-   1. run `CREATE DATABASE realtyna;` in the db shell.
-8. run `docker compose exec web python manage.py createsuperuser` to create a django superuser.
+7. run `docker compose exec web python manage.py createsuperuser` to create a django superuser.
-9. Now you can login to the django admin dashboard (`localhost/admin`) to CRUD data.
+8. Now you can login to the django admin dashboard (`localhost/admin`) to CRUD data.

 ## REST API Endpoints